 Grammarly vs ChatGPT or Claude for Editing

 AI chatbots can rewrite your prose with more creativity and context than Grammarly.
-But they require a copy-paste workflow.
-You’re leaving your document, having a conversation, and copying back.
-That overhead adds up.
+But they require a copy-paste workflow that breaks your flow.

 Grammarly works inline, everywhere, passively.
-It catches errors as you type, without interrupting flow.
+It catches errors as you type.

 Verdict: Use both.
-Grammarly for inline real-time correction across all your tools.
-AI chatbots for major structural rewrites or when you need creative alternatives.
+Grammarly for inline real-time correction.
+AI chatbots for major structural rewrites.

 Grammarly vs Hemingway Editor